 Example Sentences

-- She was naive to believe every promise he made.
+- She was naive to believe every promise he made without checking the details.

-- His naive optimism made others question his business decisions.
+- His naive optimism made his investors underestimate the risks.

-- Children are often naive about the dangers of the internet.
+- Children are often naive about the dangers of sharing personal information online.

 Naive Synonyms